10 Robin Symbolism, Myths & Meaning: A Totem, Spirit & Power Animal

 The Robin, a little bird with a brilliant red breast, has dazzled people all around the world.
 The Robin has appeared in mythology, folklore, and legendary stories throughout the world, from Europe to Asia to Africa to North America.

 Our hearts have been drawn to the Robin all over the world, and it has come to stand for faithfulness, love, and hope.
-Its presence in mythology and folklore serves as a constant lesson in the significance of both the animals that dwell in our surroundings and the function that environment plays in our everyday lives.
+Its presence in mythology and folklore serves as a constant lesson on the significance of both the animals that dwell in our surroundings and the function that environment plays in our everyday lives.

 Fresh Beginnings